-5G is currently being rolled out all over the world and there’s some major hype surrounding this new generation of cellular technology and speeds it will bring.
+5G Technology is currently being rolled out all over the world and there’s some major hype surrounding this new generation of cellular technology and speeds it will bring.
 However, as with every innovation, its release does come with a bit of trepidation.
 Questions are being raised like Is 5G safe? and whether or not the correct information on its safety is readily available.

 Although the current consensus on the safety of 5G is that the technology is safe for use, the scientific community is not fully convinced.
 There are no known ongoing studies of the safety of 5G.
 However, there is a considerable amount of research dedicated to radio-frequency and its potential effects on the body.